 - Many suggested instituting work permits for the excluded with limited legal rights to work but without any political voice.
 It is not clear how this will work for those who have worked for generations in India, or what will be the fate of children of such individuals.

-Arguments favoring the draft
+Arguments favoring NRC